mediocregopher/blog.mediocregopher.com/_posts/2019-08-02-program-structure-and-composability.md

     main.go
 ```

-If I were to ask you, based on that directory strucure, what the program does,
+If I were to ask you, based on that directory structure, what the program does
-in the most abstract terms, you might say something like: "The program
+in the most abstract terms, you might say something like: “The program
-establishes an http server which listens for requests.
+establishes an http server that listens for requests.
 It also establishes a
 connection to the redis server.
 The program then interacts with redis in
-different ways, based on the http requests which are received on the server."
+different ways based on the http requests that are received on the server.”

 And that would be a good guess.
-Here's a diagram which depicts the program
+Here’s a diagram that depicts the program
 structure, wherein the root node, `main.go`, takes in requests from `http` and
 processes them using `redis`.